| | |

 he has focused on UI and databases.

 So he became an Access developer with the first version in 1992.
 He uses Access not only as RAD tool for app development, but also as basis for a next generation framework where apps are generated from or driven by meta data.
+His session reflects this twofold approach: the tablet app written in pure Access, the treeview as a spin-off from his discrete UI concept.

 |